 Gather equipment and personnel 0:13

-Ensure that at least two people (the person performing the lumbar puncture and an assistant to hold) are present.
-It is often useful to have a third person to help as an assistant or with any other problems during the procedure.
+Ensure that at least two people (the person performing the lumbar puncture and an assistant to hold the patient) are present.
+It is often helpful to have a third person serve as an assistant or address any other issues during the procedure.

 Equipment